Do-it-yourself cooling system flushes might loosen sediment, which will then clog radiator tubes.

 Almost any dealership service department or reputable repair shop can perform an antifreeze analysis or arrange to get one done, and the cost is low.
 At Kelly Tractor, a Caterpillar affiliate in Miami, a Level One antifreeze analysis costs about $10 and detects glycol percentage, pH level, conductivity, magnetic particles, foaming and contaminants such as fuel or engine or transmission oil.
 A Level Two analysis is much more in-depth, costs $35 to $40, and is performed at the Caterpillar headquarters in Peoria, Ill.

 Keeping the outside of the radiator cleaned and painted is another important preventive maintenance practice.
-“The fins will crumble a lot faster if you leave that stuff on your radiator that splashes up from the road,” Covey says.
-“You have to keep the outside of your radiator washed and painted, especially if you’re driving around those chemicals or in the salty air.”
+“The fins will crumble a lot faster if you leave that stuff on your radiator that splashes up from the road,” Sollenberer says.
+“You have to keep the outside of your radiator washed and painted, especially if you’re driving around those chemicals or in salty air.”

 Advanced breakdown of the fins usually spells the radiator’s demise.
 “When the fins deteriorate, you have no support for the tubes, and eventually you’ll split a tube,” Covey says.
 “If there’s excess pressure on the system, you’ll blow a solder seam.”

 Sollenberger recommends using a garden hose to rinse the radiator until you see no more dirt coming out from between the fins and tubes.
 Painting the radiator every time you clean it is unnecessary, he says, “but as soon as you see bare metal, you want to paint it.”
 He uses black Rustoleum spray paint.

 Finally, keep the radiator full of good antifreeze, mixed 50-50 with water.
 Covey cautions against mixing different brands of antifreeze, which can cause a chemical reaction that damages your engine.
 He recommends using whatever brand the truck or engine maker recommends.